kefilev/laravel-blog/README.md

 App configuration is done in config/blog.php

-Execute these commands from inside the workspace container if using Docker:
+Execute these commands (from inside the workspace container if using Docker):

-`php artisan key:generate` to generate encryption key for Laravel

 `php artisan migrate` to create the database